streamsdb/site/docs/compose.md

 ---
 id: docker-compose
-title: Run StreamsDB localy with Docker Compose
+title: Getting Started docker compose
-sidebar_label: docker-compose
+sidebar_label: compose
 ---

 This document describes how to run StreamsDB localy with Docker Compose.
 It runs FoundationDB, StreamsDB, graphql api gateway and the administrative web ui.